celo-org/docs/blog/03-05-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-2-2.md

 ![Utils helper](./images/build_utils_helper.png)

-In this file we added two functions:
+In this file, we added two functions:

-- `setupProviderAndWallets`: This function will setup the provider and the wallets we will use in our tests.
+- `setupProviderAndWallets`: This function will set up the provider and the wallets we will use in our tests.
 It will also check if the network is configured with a mnemonic or not.
 If it is, it will use it to generate the wallets.
 If it is not, it will use the first 6 accounts in the network configuration.
 - `deployContract`: This function will deploy the contract with the specified parameters for the constructor.
 It will also save the contract address in the address book.

 ### Signature helper